 How much life insurance can I qualify for?

-Qualifying for coverage beyond $50,000 can also become more challenging in one’s 70s, particularly if one is retired and isn’t earning any “Active” income or income that would disappear at the time of their death.
+Qualifying for coverage beyond $50,000 can be challenging for those in their 70s, especially if they are retired and not earning any “active” income that would disappear at the time of their death.

 Your total cost for years of retirement at per year is:

 Assuming you retire at age , you have investing years left.
 Using a annual rate of return for your investments, you're expected to earn a total of .

 Now, the good news is that income from pensions or retirement benefits that would disappear at the time of your death is likely to be considered as “active” income and could be used to determine the amount of coverage you can qualify for.

 However, it is important to make this clear to the insurance company you’re applying with, as it may not be automatically included.
 Working with an experienced agent can help avoid any unnecessary delays or denials.

 What are the pros and cons of purchasing a burial life insurance policy?